 Point Them In the Right Direction

 You’ve now set them up with the basics.
 Not only will they enjoy the streaming functionality, but you may be responsible for saving them thousands when this gift convinces them to drop their cable TV or satellite subscription.
-If you want to help them explore other cord cutting options, just send them an email to my guide on cable TV alternatives.
+If you want to help them explore other cord cutting options, just send them an email to my guide on How to Watch TV without Cable.

 If you have any other cord cutting based gift ideas or suggestions, let me know in the comments.
 Happy Holidays!